IHE/ITI.SeR/SeR.md

 <!-- Dmytro: This diagram is moved from section 39.1. -->

-##### 39.4.2.1.1 Environment with a centralized Access Decision Manager Use Case Description
+##### 39.4.2.1.1 XDS Repositories with a centralized Access Decision Manager Use Case Description

 The XDS Document Repositories are all in the same XDS Affinity Domain, but are unable to perform access decisions.
 When an entity tries to retrieve some documents from an XDS